Costa Rica Day Trip.

 1. Arenal Volcano Full-Day

-The highest-reviewed day tour from San José: 4.9 stars across 1,464 reviews.
+One of the highest-reviewed day tours from San José: 4.9 stars across 1,464 reviews.
 From $159 USD.
-This ~14-hour tour is the most complete Arenal experience available — covering a coffee plantation stop, La Fortuna Waterfall, volcano views in Arenal National Park, and an evening at hot springs, with lunch, dinner, and local snacks all included.
+This ~14-hour tour is the most complete Arenal experience available, covering a coffee plantation stop, La Fortuna Waterfall, volcano views in Arenal National Park, and an evening at hot springs, with lunch, dinner, and local snacks all included.
 If you only do one day trip from San José, this is the one.
-Check availability
+Most people don't realize volcano views are weather-dependent and cloud cover is common by mid-morning; the early pickup time exists for a reason, so don't try to negotiate a later start.

 2. Manuel Antonio National Park

-Rated 4.9 stars across 789 reviews — the second-highest rated tour on this list.
+Rated 4.9 stars across 789 reviews, the second-highest rated tour on this list.
 From $169 USD.
 A ~12-hour full day to Costa Rica's most visited national park on the Pacific coast, with breakfast and lunch included.
 A naturalist guide spots white-faced capuchin monkeys, three-toed sloths, caimans, and dozens of bird species that most visitors walk straight past.
 Beach time included at the end.
 Open to ages 5+.
-Check availability
+What matters more than price here is what you do inside the park: reviewers who hired a local wildlife guide on arrival saw dramatically more species than those who walked the trails independently.

 3. Pacuare River White Water Rafting

-The Pacuare is consistently ranked among the top white water rivers in the world — Class III–IV rapids through pristine rainforest canyon.
+The Pacuare is widely regarded as one of Costa Rica's standout white water rivers, with Class III–IV rapids running through pristine rainforest canyon.
 At 4.7 stars across 229 reviews and from $121 USD, this ~10-hour tour includes breakfast, lunch on the riverbank, and all transport and rafting equipment.
-The most physically demanding option on this list and the best pure adventure day from San José.
+It's the most physically demanding option on this list and one of the strongest pure-adventure day trips from San José.
 Minimum age 12+.
-Check availability

 4. La Paz Waterfall Gardens

 The most family-accessible option at 90 minutes from San José.
 From $135 USD.
-Rated 4.8 stars across 284 reviews, this ~7-hour tour covers the wildlife refuge — jaguars, pumas, tapirs, poison dart frogs, butterfly observatory — and five cascading waterfalls on a 3.5km trail.
+Rated 4.8 stars across 284 reviews, this ~7-hour tour covers the wildlife refuge (jaguars, pumas, tapirs, poison dart frogs, butterfly observatory) and five cascading waterfalls on a 3.5km trail.
 Lunch included.
 Open to all ages, with covered walkways and shelter throughout.
-Check availability

 5. Arenal Volcano + Baldi Hot Springs

-A hot-springs-focused variant of the Arenal day — rated 4.4 stars across 242 reviews, priced at $195 USD.
+A hot-springs-focused variant of the Arenal day, rated 4.4 stars across 242 reviews, priced at $195 USD.
 At ~13 hours, this tour prioritises time at Baldi Hot Springs resort after volcano views, with lunch and dinner included.
 Good for travelers who want the Arenal scenery with more time soaking and less hiking.
 All ages welcome.
-Check availability

 6. Monteverde Cloud Forest Hanging Bridges

 Monteverde at 1,400m supports one of the most biodiverse cloud forest ecosystems in the Americas.
 From $188 USD.
 Rated 4.1 stars across 95 reviews, this ~12-hour tour takes you through suspension bridges above the forest canopy with lunch included.
 Wildlife sightings include resplendent quetzals, howler monkeys, and dozens of bird species.
-The longest round-trip drive on this list — best for travelers with a full free day and an interest in birdwatching or forest ecology.
+The longest round-trip drive on this list, best for travelers with a full free day and an interest in birdwatching or forest ecology.
 All ages.
-Check availability
+See our full Monteverde cloud forest tours guide for all guided walk, birdwatching, and night walk options.

 7. Tortuga Island Full Day

-The most beach-focused option — rated 4.4 stars across 637 reviews, from $115 USD.
+The most beach-focused option, rated 4.4 stars across 637 reviews, from $115 USD.
 A ~12–18 hour day to Tortuga Island in the Gulf of Nicoya by boat, with lunch, coffee, water, and fruit included.
 Covers a catamaran crossing, white-sand beach time, snorkeling, and dolphin watching en route.
 All ages.
 The longest possible day on this list, but the only one that ends with your toes in the sand.
-Check availability

 8. Poás Volcano National Park Half-Day

-The most accessible volcano in Costa Rica — 90 minutes from San José, crater rim viewpoint, and you're back by early afternoon.
+The most accessible volcano in Costa Rica: just 90 minutes from San José to the crater rim viewpoint, and you're back by early afternoon.
 From $135 USD.
 Rated 4.6 stars across 70 reviews.
 Includes bottled water, breakfast, and a coffee plantation stop. ~6 hours total.
 The only half-day option here, making it a good pairing with a city tour or a free afternoon in the Mercado Central.
 All ages.
-Check availability
+See our full Poás Volcano tour guide for the complete breakdown including full-day combos with La Paz Waterfall Gardens.

 9. One Day Adventure Combo

 A customisable adventure day from ~$171 USD, rated 4.7 stars across 131 reviews.
-Choose two activities from horseback riding, ATV tour (18+ to drive), zip line, chocolate tour, or surfing lessons — all combined into one ~10-hour day with a buffet lunch included.
+Choose two activities from horseback riding, ATV tour (18+ to drive), zip line, chocolate tour, or surfing lessons, all combined into one ~10-hour day with a buffet lunch included.
 Open to ages 4+.
 The most flexible option for groups with mixed interests.
-Check availability

 San José Day Tours: Side-by-Side Comparison & Price Breakdown